-The CPA requires that Marshfield "...shall spend, or set aside for later spending, not less than 10 percent of the annual revenues in the local Community Preservation Fund for open space, but not including land for recreational use..."
+The CPA requires that Marshfield "...shall spend, or set aside for later spending, not less than 10 percent of the annual revenues in the local Community Preservation Fund for open space..."

-In other words, Marshfield must annually either spend or "bank" not less than 10% of the current CPA revenues for acquisition, creation, preservation, rehabilitation, or restoration of open space.
+In other words, Marshfield must annually either spend or "bank" not less than 10% of the current CPA revenues for acquisition, creation, preservation, rehabilitation, or restoration of open space and recreational use.